 If you've noticed an error in this article please click here to report it so we can fix it.

-Culled from German and Austrian Newspapers which come into Our Hands, as well as from Other Available Sources, the News of the Industry in Enemy Lands on this page will have a Particular Interest for Our Readers.
+Culled from German and Austrian Journals which Came Into Our Hands* as well as from Other Sources.
+News of the Industry in Enemy Countries is of Current Interest to All Our Readers.

 General von Mackensen recently reported that motors had proved invaluable in Poland, and that he had marvelled at the reliability of them when proceeding over dilapidated roads.

 Owing to the scarcity of horses Karlsruhe has bought an electric vehicle at the cost of 35,000 marks